 Demand planning is the process of understanding the ebb and flow of sales.
 This can include year-over-year sales comparisons, seasonal trends, research and market knowledge.
 You can also incorporate your major marketing events such as product launches, tradeshows or high-impact campaigns into demand forecasts.

 Because shipping volume determines carrier, material, replenishment and labor costs, your budget will be more guesswork than strategic without customer demand informing forecasts.
 Understanding your demand takes collaboration from across the business, and unexpected events can throw a wrench in the best plans.
 It's important to consider demand abruptions – be it dips and spikes – so you're prepared.
 Having a third-party logistics company (3PL) help with demand planning adds valuable shipping industry knowledge for more resilient shipping budgets and operations.

 You need an accurate shipping budget for resource allocation and to prepare operations.
 But, if that's all you're getting out of setting a budget, you'll never turn shipping into a differentiator.
 Clever businesses know how to shift resources and make smart choices to operate leaner or even build new shipping services into their repertoire.

 It's one thing to offer small business shipping tips to control the budget.
-But, as a 3PL focused on building relationships with small and medium-sized businesses (SMBs), what we want is to help shipping add value to your business while keeping costs on schedule.
+While we do have those resources, like our small business shipping hub, we do more.
+As a 3PL focused on building relationships with small and medium-sized businesses (SMBs), what we want is to help shipping add value to your business while keeping costs on schedule.